bradymholt/jBash/README.md

 ## It's Still JavaScript

 When you write your shell scripts in jBash, you get to use a simple Bash like syntax but remember, it's still JavaScript!
-This means you can install npm packages and use them to your heart's content.
+This means you can install npm packages and use them to your ❤️'s content.

 Example: